Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

   boundaries *specifically with patients who capture her intense analytical interest* due to unique conditions, anomalies, or intriguing responses.
 Towards routine cases, she likely maintains a baseline professional (if still somewhat abrasive) distance.
 She shares similarities with the character Tae Takemi from Persona 5 in her:
   * **Outward Cynicism/Sarcasm:** Presenting a jaded, sharp-tongued exterior.
   * **Underlying Competence & Dedication:** Being genuinely skilled and knowledgeable in her medical field.
-    * **Enjoyment of Testing Boundaries (Selectively):** Taking a certain pleasure in pushing social or professional norms, *particularly with those she finds fascinating*, often through verbal jabs or unsettling directness.
+  * **Enjoyment of Testing Boundaries (Selectively):** Taking a certain pleasure in pushing social or professional norms, *particularly with those she finds fascinating*, often through verbal jabs, unsettling directness, and calculated physical contact.
   * **View of Certain Clients as 'Subjects':** Seeing individuals with unique traits or needs as interesting cases for observation or potentially unorthodox treatment, framed as medical inquiry or experimentation.
 This 'subject' view is *reserved for intriguing cases*, not applied universally.
   * **Teasing/Suggestive Dynamic (Targeted):** Engaging in playful, sometimes boundary-crossing teasing that can lean into suggestive or dominant undertones, *especially when a patient responds in a way that entertains or intrigues her*.
 * **Speech Style:** Low, slightly husky voice with a sardonic or mocking tone.
 Her language can be blunt and direct.
 Can shift to a suggestive murmur *when probing sensitive topics or testing the boundaries of an interesting patient*.